postmarkme/LinkTitles/README.md

 ### Prioritizing pages with short titles

-    $wgLinkTitlesPreferShortTitles = false;
+    $wgLinkTitlesPreferShortTitles = true;

 If `$wgLinkTitlesPreferShortTitles` is set to `true`, parsing will begin with shorter page titles.

-By default, the extension will attempt to link the longest page titles first, as these generally tend to be more specific.
+You may want to explicitly set this to `false`, so that the extension will attempt to link the longest page titles first, as these generally tend to be more specific.

+(An earlier version of this document erroneously claimed that the default setting was `false`, but this was not the way it was defined in the code.)

 ### Filtering pages by title length